iroshanvidanage/python/oop/README.md

 ## Summary on Magic Methods

 - Magic methods should be used to allow user-defined objects to behanve more like built-in objects.
 They allow objects to interact with the runtime and language syntax in a more Pythonic manner.
 A wide range of methods exist for performing actions such as overriding operators.

+## Challenge Sparkle & Shine

+- `@property`: Properties in python are typically used for attributes that need to be computed or processed everytime they are accessed, and they should not take arguments other than `self`.
+The `activate` method was intended to be a regular method that can take an `amplifier_callable` argument, so making it a property is incorrect.
+- The `Sparkle` and `Shine` classes had default parameters in their constructors, which weren't necessary.
+These classes are meant to initialize with fixed points and avatars, so simplifying them by directly passing these values to the base class `Power` makes the code cleaner and easier to understand.
+- The original `activate` method of `SuperSlothBot` had some logical issues, including improperly setting `self.last_power` and not handling out-of-range numbers correctly.
+    - It raises a `ValueError` if the number is not between 0 and 50.
+    - It correctly assigns a `Sparkle` or `Shine` object to `self.last_power` based on the number's range.
+    - It calls the `activate` method of the appropriate `Power` object.
+- The `__str__` method originally could crash if `self.last_power` was not set because it would try to access `avatar` and `points` attributes that didn't exist.
+Adding a try-except block with `AttributeError` ensures the method returns a fallback message if `self.last_power` is `None`.